 - Finally, what do you do if you have a problem on the road?
 Most manufacturers have free road service.
 Make sure you have the number and know what is covered and what isn’t.

 Whew!
 That’s a lot of stuff.
-But, like I said, those are all really important things to know before you take delivery of a new RV so you understand and can properly operate your new RV.
+But, as I said, those are all really important things to know before you take delivery of a new RV so you understand and can properly operate your new RV.

 It’s at the final walkthrough that you can best start to see and learn the answers.